 Instructor: Shayesteh Jahanfar

 Shayesteh Jahanfar is a reproductive epidemiologist with 21 years of teaching and research experience.
-She is an analytical consultant, an epidemiologist and a UBC instructor supporting health researchers to gain analytical and study design skills.
-She is a clinician, has a PhD degree in Obstetrics and Gynecology from New South Wales University, Australia and is currently enrolled to get her second PhD at University of British Columbia.
-Her research interests ranges from maternal-child health, domestic violence, endocrinology, family planning and reproductive health.
-She has worked in Australia, Malaysia and Canada teaching both undergraduate and graduate students.
-She currently teaches epidemiology, biostatistics, and research methods, both online and in traditional settings, to UBC graduate students.
+She is an analytical consultant, an epidemiologist and an assistant professor at Central Michigan supporting health researchers to gain analytical and study design skills.
+She is a clinician, has two PhDs in Obstetrics and Gynecology (New South Wales University, Australia) and in Epidemiology and Health Care (University of British Columbia, Canada).
+Her research interests ranges from maternal-child health, domestic violence, endocrinology, family planning, twin studies and reproductive health.
+She has worked in Australia, Malaysia, Canada and United States teaching both undergraduate and graduate students.
+She currently teaches epidemiology, biostatistics, and research methods, both online and in traditional settings.
 She is passionate about learning techniques that makes statistical concepts easier to understand.
-To obtain more information about her visit her personal blog at http://blogs.ubc.ca/shayestehjahanfar.

 This course is offered in partnership with the Division of Continuing Studies and Department of Geography at the University of Victoria.